RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Implementation details

 \subsection{Experiments}

 \paragraph{Dataset} In our preliminary studies, we use the PG19 dataset~\citep{pg19}, a long-form English book corpus with inherently long contexts.
 For the 1.3B model experiments, we adopt the FineWeb-Edu dataset~\citep{fineweb_edu}, using its 100B-token randomly sampled version downloaded from the HuggingFace repository.
 To match the pretraining context length, we concatenate documents using a separator token.
 Note that web samples are usually very short, compared to the book dataset.
 For downstream evaluation, we consider a suite of classical commonsense reasoning benchmarks from the Eleuther AI evaluation harness~\citep{eval-harness}, including PIQA~\citep{piqa}, ARC-C~\citep{arc}, and HellaSwag~\citep{hellaswag}.
 In the LLaMA2 tokenizer, we observe that the inputs of these tasks typically contain fewer than 300 tokens.
-For the LongBench evaluation, in \autoref{tab:longbench} we provide a mapping of task numbering to names and annotate their input lengths for each task, offering a rough indication of task difficulty with respect to input length.
+For the LongBench evaluation, in \autoref{tab:longbench} we provide input length for each task, offering a rough indication of task difficulty with respect to input length.
 For SFT-based tasks, we have elaborated sequence lengths in the main text.
 As LongBench and SFT tasks often involve very long inputs, we apply truncation in the middle to preserve information at both the beginning and the end.

 \paragraph{200M model} We start with a 200M-parameter model in our preliminary study, with a model dimension of 1024, 12 transformer layers, and head dimension of 64.
 The rotary position embedding (RoPE) base is set to 10{,}000.
 We use the GPT2 tokenizer.
 Following~\citet{landmarkattention}, we repeat the PG19 training split five times to reach a total of 15B training tokens.
 The learning rate is scheduled using cosine annealing, starting at \(6.0 \times 10^{-4}\) and decaying to \(1.0 \times 10^{-6}\), with a warm-up ratio of 10\%.
 We use the AdamW optimizer with a weight decay of 0.1 and \(\beta = (0.9, 0.98)\).
 Gradient clipping is applied with a threshold of 1.0, and the global batch size is set to 1M tokens.
 We explore training with three different context lengths: 8K, 16K, and 32K.
 Training these models on 4 H100 GPUs takes approximately 5 to 14 hours.
 In particular, the attention model requires up to 14 hours when the sequence length is \(T = 32768\), whereas the \ratl{16} model completes training in about 7 hours under the same setting.